Diversified Return Global Equity ETF

 The fund uses derivatives, which may be riskier than other types of investments and may increase the volatility of the fund.
 The fund may not track the return of its underlying index for a number of reasons, such operating expenses incurred by the fund that are not applicable to the index, and the time difference between calculating the value of the index and the net asset value of the fund.

 Index returns and sector returns are for illustrative purposes only and do not represent actual Fund performance.
 Index performance returns do not reflect any management fees, transaction costs or expenses.
 Indexes are unmanaged.
-An individual cannot invest directly in an index.

 Investing involves risk, including possible loss of principal.
-Investment returns and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
+Investment returns and principal value of an investment will fluctuate so that an investor's shares, when sold or redeemed, may be worth more or less than their original cost.
 ETF shares are bought and sold throughout the day on an exchange at market price (not NAV) through a brokerage account, and are not individually redeemed from the fund.
 Shares may only be redeemed directly from a fund by Authorized Participants, in very large creation/redemption units.
 For all products, brokerage commissions will reduce returns.

 Total return assumes reinvestment of income.